WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 If you trust nopara73's key and you are familiar with the [Web Of Trust](https://security.stackexchange.com/questions/147447/gpg-why-is-my-trusted-key-not-certified-with-a-trusted-signature), please consider also [validating it](https://www.gnupg.org/gph/en/manual/x334.html).

+## GPG Set-up and Verification with GUI (Mac)

+__Setup__
+1. Download GnuPG ("GPG Keychain") from https://www.gnupg.org/download/index.html
+2. Install GnuPG

+to import Adam's PGP key into GPG Keychain -

+3. Open GPG Keychain
+4. Click - "Lookup Key" - to search for Adam on the public database
+5. Enter Adam's email : nopara73@github.com
+6. Select and click - "Retrieve Key"

+now, you should see Adam in your Keychain

+__Verify__
+you will need these 2 files:
+- Wasabi's latest __release__ file, and
+- the corresponding __.asc__ file

+7. Double click or right click the __.asc__ file - to show more options
+8. Click - "Services"
+9. Click - "OpenGPG: Verify Signature of File"

+__Verification Results__
+a positive result should look like -

+Wasabi-1.x.x.dmg Signed by nopara73 (GitHub key)
+nopara73@github.com (B4B72266C47E075E)- undefined trust

 ## GPG Verification with GUI (Windows)

 If you prefer the Graphical User Interface, this guide is yours.
 There is also a nice video guide [here](https://youtu.be/D8U53PFEsVk?t=45).